AdobeDocs/workfront.es-ES/help/quicksilver/planning/records/export-the-record-page.md

 <!--<span class="preview">The highlighted information on this page refers to functionality not yet generally available.
 It is available only in the Preview environment for all customers, or in the Production environment for customers who enabled fast releases.</span>

-<span class="preview">For information about fast releases, see [Enable or disable fast releases for your organization](/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/enable-fast-release-process.md).</span>
+<span class="preview">For information about fast releases, see [Enable or disable fast releases for your organization](/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/enable-fast-release-process.md).</span>-->

-<span class="preview">For information about the current release, see [Fourth Quarter 2023 release overview](/help/quicksilver/product-announcements/product-releases/23-q4-release-activity/23-q4-release-overview.md).</span>-->

 Para colaborar de forma más eficaz con otras personas que no tengan una cuenta de Workfront, puede exportar los detalles de un registro a un archivo y compartirlo con ellas.

 ## Requisitos de acceso

-+++ Amplíe para ver los requisitos de acceso para Workfront Planning.
++++ Amplíe para ver los requisitos de acceso.

 Debe tener el siguiente acceso para realizar los pasos de este artículo: